Manila

 What are the visa & residency requirements in Manila?

 "A residency permit can be obtained through a yearly quota system or if you are married to a local person- on the basis of the marriage.
 Foreign visitors upon their arrival in the Philippines are granted a free tourist visa for 30 days, which may be extended to 59 days through the immigration.
 Before the expiry of the 59 days visa the foreign visitor may extend his/her visa to 60 or 180 days more.
-The tourist visa maybe further extended up to 3 years," said an expat in Manila.
+The tourist visa maybe further extended up to 3 years," mentioned an expat living in Manila.

 "To apply for a visa to Manila, applicants must first submit an application form, a valid passport, and a passport-sized photograph.
 Depending on the type of visa, additional documents may be required.
 Once the application is approved, the applicant will receive a visa sticker in their passport.
 To apply for residency in Manila, Philippines, applicants must first submit an application form, a valid passport, and a passport-sized photograph.
 Depending on the type of residency, additional documents may be required.
 The applicant must also provide proof of financial stability, such as bank statements or proof of employment.
-Once the application is approved, the applicant will receive a residency card," remarked one expat in Manila.
+Once the application is approved, the applicant will receive a residency card," said an expat in Manila.

 Why do people move to Manila?